MiniBooNE and MicroBooNE Combined Fit to a 3+1 Sterile Neutrino Scenario

 While the best-fit 3+1 scenario is preferred to the no-oscillation scenario, it still cannot perfectly describe MiniBooNE's low energy excess, especially at the lowest energies.
 This is consistent with the recent MicroBooNE results, which indicate that the low energy excess cannot be explained entirely by electron neutrinos~\cite{MicroBooNE:2021rmx}.
 This is also consistent with previous MiniBooNE studies indicating a forward-peaked angular distribution of the low energy excess~\cite{MiniBooNE:2020pnu}.

 The best-fit 3+1 parameters and the $\Delta\chi^2$ between the SM and 3+1 scenarios are given in Table~\ref{tbl:bestfit}.
-We obtain a best-fit that includes substantial sterile-electron mixing, with $|U_{e4}|^2$ near $0.5$, and moderate sterile-muon mixing, with $|U_{\mu 4}|^2$ near $0.02$, for both the MiniBooNE only and combined fits.
-The best-fit $\Delta m^2$ is near $\SI{0.2}{\square\eV}$ as well.
-The large sterile-electron mixing at the best-fit point is in tension with constraints on unitarity in the neutrino sector~\cite{Ellis:2020hus}.
-However, a broad region in parameter space is allowed within the estimated $1\sigma$ confidence region, as is visualized in Figure~\ref{fig:fit_contours}, extending to regions of parameter space which are not in tension with unitarity constraints.
+We obtain a best-fit that includes substantial sterile-muon mixing, with $|U_{\mu 4}|^2$ near $0.5$, and moderate sterile-electron mixing, with $|U_{e4}|^2$ near $0.02$, for both the MiniBooNE only and the CCQE combined fit.
+For these fits the best-fit $\Delta m^2$ is near $\SI{0.2}{\square\eV}$ as well.
+The large sterile-muon mixing at the best-fit point is in tension with constraints on unitarity from some experiments in the neutrino sector~\cite{Hu:2020oba,Ellis:2020hus,Parke:2015goa}, although a substantial number of neutrino experiments violate these constraints~\cite{Barinov:2021asz,Goldhagen:2021kxe,Berryman:2020agd,Kaether:2010ag,SAGE:2009eeu} as discussed in~\cite{Denton:2021czb}.
+However, in this analysis, a broad region in parameter space is allowed within the estimated $1\sigma$ confidence region, as is visualized in Figure~\ref{fig:fit_contours}, extending to regions of parameter space which are not in tension with unitarity constraints.
 The $1\sigma$ allowed region in $\Delta m^2$ and $\sin^2(2\theta_{\mu e})$ is similar to that reported in~\cite{MiniBooNE:2020pnu}, and takes the form of a diagonal band because the MiniBooNE LEE spans a broad energy range and extends down to the $\SI{200}\MeV$ boundary.
+The inclusive search combined fit obtains a best-fit at maximal mixing, with a $\Delta m^2$ of $\jdmwc$, compatible with this diagonal band.
 The excess drives the allowed values of $\sin^2(2\theta_{\mu e})$, but large deviations from the best-fit in $|U_{e4}|^2$ and $|U_{\mu 4}|^2$ are allowed, provided the combination produces enough $\nu_\mu\rightarrow\nu_e$ appearance to describe the excess.
 This freedom is present in part because the systematic errors of the prediction allow large changes to the muon-neutrino channel with little penalty, which in turn provides only a weak constraint on $|U_{\mu 4}|^2$ through $\nu_\mu$ disappearance.